Exhibitions provide a unique opportunity to display your product or service to large numbers of potential customers.

 When is the exhibition?

-- Is that a good time for your business to be disrupted by the extra work?
-Could you cope with the extra business the exhibition will generate?
+- Does the timing work for your business?
+Will you be disrupted by the extra work?
+Will you cope with the extra business the exhibition will generate?

 - How far in advance will you need to plan?